Leadership and Faculty of the Culinary Medicine Program at The University of Tennessee Health Science Center

 Culinary Medicine Programming at The University of Tennessee Health Science Center

 Culinary Medicine was originally offered to a group of 16 medical students without credit in 2016 (second-year students only) and again in 2017 (first- and second-year students) under the direction of Dr. Joan Han and Healthy Lifestyle Clinic team.
-Together with three second-year medical students, “the heroes of starting the program on campus,” they held the first series of eight classes in a donated space with a kitchen in the Junior League of Memphis Community Resource Center.
+Together with three second-year medical students, “the heroes of starting the program on campus,” they held the first series of eight classes in a donated space teaching kitchen space in the Junior League of Memphis Community Resource Center.
 Students were so enthusiastic that there was nearly perfect attendance at all the classes (the only reason one student missed one of the classes was for his own surgery).
 In 2017, with some private funding, the teaching kitchen at Church Health was used for UTHSC faculty to teach a second group of first- and second-year students as well as a community series where the trained students and faculty together taught community members.

 In 2018, the Department of Medical Education offered a month elective with credit for a limited number of fourth-year students which consisted of students completing the online eight basic modules with faculty review, volunteering in the community classes offered by Church Health, and learning hands-on culinary skills around the Dr. Warner’s home kitchen island.
 This was the first time that Culinary Medicine was offered for academic credit.